simonbw/ld-55/README.md

 This game uses a 2d physics engine called [p2.js](https://github.com/schteppe/p2.js/).
 It isn't the most performant or featureful engine, but the API is really simple, which is why I originally chose it.
 I'm hoping to replace it soon.

+### Parcel

+This project uses [Parcel](https://parceljs.org/) as the bundler and dev server.
+It handles everything with almost zero configuration and tends to _just work_.
+Hopefully you shouldn't have to mess with this.